In 2018, we met a lovely lady who’s kidneys and other vital organs shut down following an adverse reaction to hormone replacement therapy.

 She was not yet 60 years old, but the deconditioning she experienced left her struggling with simple tasks such as getting up from the couch or walking upstairs.
 She was also dealing with ongoing medical complications, including the need for regular dialysis treatments.

-Upon leaving the hospital and after a stint at rehab, the lady engaged Total Health Physio for in-home Physiotherapy treatment because she wanted expert support without having to travel to appointments.
+Upon leaving the hospital and after a period at rehab, the lady engaged Total Health Physio for in-home Physiotherapy treatment because she wanted expert support without having to travel to appointments.

 Initial assessments always involve getting to know the client and gaining an understanding of what they want to achieve.